 Create title ideas by finding the potential names buried in your story’s themes and concerns.
 A single theme (war and its aftermath, for example) can spark off many title ideas.
 For example, you could make a list of terminology used in military operations: ‘Active duty’, ‘advance force’, ‘ground alert’.
 Find whether some of these can be combined with other words and phrases to create compelling titles.

-3: Becoming familiar with popular book title structures
+3: Becoming familiar with popular title structures

 You don’t have to be formulaic in naming your book.
 Even so, some title structures work.
 For example: